awslabs/aws-well-architected-labs/content/Operational Excellence/100_Labs/100_Inventory_Patch_Management/4_inventory_mgmt.md

 1. In the **Setup Inventory** screen, define targets for inventory:
    1. Under **Specify targets by**, select **Specifying a tag**
    1. Under **Tags** specify `Environment` for the key and `OELabIPM` for the value
->>**Note**<br>You can select all managed instances in this account, ensuring that all managed instances will be inventoried.
+>>**Note**</br>You can select all managed instances in this account, ensuring that all managed instances will be inventoried.
 You can constrain inventoried instances to those with specific tags, such as Environment or Workload.
 Or you can manually select specific instances for inventory.

 4. Schedule the frequency with which inventory is collected.
 The default and minimum period is 30 minutes
    1. For **Collect inventory data every**, accept the default **30** Minute(s)